 A legally recognized marriage entails socio-economic benefits for the couple.
 If this is what you are after, consider having a civil ceremony, a formal wedding, or a religious ceremony.
 If you simply want to announce and showcase your love for each other, legal recognition aside, then a humanist wedding or a commitment ceremony is the perfect fit for you.

-Circumstance and Condition
+Circumstance and Condition.

-In the same vein, if you and your partner are in a long-distance relationship, then you may want to hold a proxy wedding or even a double proxy wedding.
+If you and your partner are in a long-distance relationship, then you may want to hold a proxy wedding or even a double proxy wedding.

 In the United States, same-sex marriage is legal in all 50 states as of 2015.
 Worldwide, same-sex couples do not have many legally binding options because of negative public perception, persistent age-old beliefs, and antagonistic legislation.
 Religious ceremonies are often out of the question for same-sex couples as well.

-The 19 types of wedding ceremonies differ in who can participate in them, how they are done, and if they can provide legal recognition.
+The 19 different types of wedding ceremonies differ in who can participate in them, how they are done, and if they can provide legal recognition.
 It is important that in deciding which ceremony you will partake in, you and your partner are on the same page.
 Additionally, things to consider, such as budget, religious affiliation, and circumstances, could influence which options are available to you.